 If the firm is using Third Party Vendors, check with Professional Liability Carrier as to whether separate insurance is required for the vendor.

-(ALTA recommends obtaining cyber liability insurance and crime coverage in amounts appropriate to the company size and settlement volume.
-Add the insurance information if company has obtained these coverages.)
+(ALTA recommends obtaining cyber liability insurance and crime coverage in amounts appropriate to the Firm/Entity size and settlement volume.
+Add the insurance information if Firm/Entity has obtained these coverages.)

 PROCEDURES: